Skip to main content

 The following predefined tokens are available for Process Monitor Actions:

-• [[@CurrentStatus]] - This is the current status of the Process
+• [[@CurrentStatus]] - The current status of the Process

-• [[@MACHINENAME]] - This is the machine name on which the process was monitored.
+• [[@MACHINENAME]] - The machine name on which the process was monitored

-• [[@PROCESSNAME]] - This is the name of the process that was monitored and caused the action to fire
+• [[@PROCESSNAME]] - The name of the process that was monitored and caused the action to fire

-• [[@UNIQUEID]] - This is a unique identifying number that is associated with each action fired
+• [[@UNIQUEID]] - A unique identifying number that is associated with each action fired

-• [[@PID]] - This is the process ID number (PID) for the process that caused the action to fire
+• [[@PID]] - The process ID number (PID) for the process that caused the action to fire

-• [[@ProcessUser]] - This is the user that is running the process that caused the action to fire
+• [[@ProcessUser]] - The user that is running the process that caused the action to fire

 Third Screen: Finalize

-This Finalize screen is a summary, read-only page, and it will display the information that was set up by the Add or Edit Wizard.
-Select the Back button to change a setting, Cancel to get out of the wizard or Finish to store the action group information.
+The Finalize screen is a summary, read-only page that displays the information set up by the Add or Edit Wizard.
+Select the Back button to change a setting, Cancel to exit the wizard, or Finish to store the action group information.
 Each action group is stored in an Actn file (e.g., GroupName.Actn) in the same location as the Rule files.

 Date and Time Format Examples